Teacher 1: He can’t sit.

 T 2: How many students do you have?

 T 1: 35.
-If he can’t stop flapping and distracting the other children, he’s out of [...]
+If he can’t stop flapping and distracting the other children, he’s out of my [...]

 This excellent AP piece by Libby Quaid about classroom overcrowding points out that though states are getting stimulus money for education it’s “not enough to cover state and local budget shortfalls.”

-The stimulus boosted federal spending and helped restore cuts in state budgets, sources that together provide about 56 percent of school [...]
+The stimulus boosted federal spending and helped restore cuts in state budgets, sources that together provide about 56 percent of school dollars. [...]

 When you read the emails by Gregory, King, Stephanopoulos and others, you start to understand why most major network interviews with politicians tend to be a lot less hard hitting than they need to be to really hold their subjects accountable.
 The politicians themselves have [...]